 EXPLORE HOLISTIC ENERGY WORK

-Atherton Drenth is the author of Intuitive Dance.
+Atherton Drenth is a clairvoyant medical intuitive and the author of Intuitive Dance.
 Building, Protecting & Clearing Your Energy, (Llewellyn Worldwide) and Following Body Wisdom.
-She is also a contributing author to the Amazon Best Selling book, “365 Moments of Grace”.
-Atherton has been featured on several radio shows, is a guest blogger at Ask Dr. Nandi and is a regular contributing editor for the Paradigm Pages Newsletter.
-Atherton also appears in the documentary, Voyage to Betterment” as one of 12 experts along with other internationally renowned physicians, researchers, and pioneers in the fields of consciousness research and spirituality.
+Atherton also appears in the documentary, Voyage to Betterment as one of 12 experts along with other internationally renowned physicians, researchers, and pioneers in the fields of consciousness research and spirituality.